 Amazon is famous for being the world’s largest online store.
 It controls almost 50% of the global eCommerce market.
 It managed to generate over 2.5 billion combined desktop and mobile visits during May 2020.
 Its customer base can’t cease from growing, making it by far the most visited eCommerce platform in the United States, surpassing both Walmart and eBay.

-Not every business can or needs to advertise on Amazon, but if you’re considering this method, this article is for you.
+If you’re considering selling on Amazon, this article is for you.
 In it, we will break down the top nine advantages of Amazon selling that can help you set your online business apart from the rest.
-We'll also provide pro tips along the way to help ensure you get the highest ROI.
+We’ll also provide pro tips along the way to help ensure you get the highest ROI.

 Amazon has been the leading performer through the course of this ongoing pandemic.
 With the lockdown forming new customer habits and trends, the company’s dominance has remarkably increased.
 Amazon has witnessed a boost of 60% in its consumer spending between May and July, when compared to the same period last year, and scored almost a 200% jump for its market cap line, which is over $1.75 trillion in September 2020, against $900 billion at the beginning of COVID-19’s influence in mid-March.
 Talk about resiliency!